vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/09-securing-with-mTLS.md

 # Secure Service with Mutual TLS

 Mutual TLS is quite cubersome for develop to authenticate with client side certificate.
 Istio sidecar can automatically validate mutual TLS for communication within Mesh.
+In mTLS, both client and server verifies eachother's certificates and uses them to encrypt traffic with TLS.
+The component takes care of certificate creation, management and maintenance is istio-citadel and propagates created certifiicates to all istio envoy proxies.

 <!-- TOC -->